haitonglin/reddit-mental-health/README.md

 ## Discussion

 - Originally, classification/self-supervised learning was considered as a next step
-- However, the LDA clustering and human labeling process are suffient for the research question
+- However, the LDA clustering and human labeling process are sufficient for the research question
 - And it would not make sense to predict the labels I just created